User Guide

 The attribute definition opens automatically.

-3. Select Evaluate attribute under the attribute definition.
+3. Select Test under the attribute definition.

 The attribute page with the definition exposed and the "Evaluate attribute" button highlighted.

-4. Select up to 10 documents to evaluate.
+4. Select 2-3 (up to 10) documents to test.

 • The All files collection is selected by default.